GeoSensorWebLab/sensorthings_api_schema_org/README.markdown

 A script for generating JSON-LD schema.org documents that summarize the contents of a SensorThings API instance.
 These reports are stored in a public directory that is then served using a Node.js web server for consumption by schema.org compatible crawlers.

+This is unstable software that is still under development.
+It will likely have API changes in the near future before reaching 1.0.

 ## Requirements

 * Node.js v13